UPPMAX/programming_formalisms/docs/algorithms/assert.md

     There is no error message, as the Python script was run in release mode: in release mode, all `assert`s are removed

+### Exercise 2: use `assert` in the learners' project

+There is likely to be some code in the learners project that assumptions that are either invisible or written down as comments.

+Search for one accasion where this happens and put an `assert` statements there.

+If you find a bug that way, create an issue to have someone fix that bug.

 ## References

 - `[Sutter & Alexandrescu, 2004]` Herb Sutter, Andrei Alexandrescu.